Jacques Maroger: Training and early career

 In 1907, Maroger began to study with Louis Anquetin and worked under his direction until Anquetin's death in 1932.
 Anquetin worked closely and exhibited with the artists Vincent van Gogh, Charles Angrand, Émile Bernard, Paul Gauguin, Camille Pissarro, Georges Seurat, Paul Signac and Henri de Toulouse-Lautrec.
-He was very active in the Impressionist movement of the time.
-In his later years, Anquetin became very interested in the works of the Flemish masters.
+Anquetin's early style was influenced by Impressionism, but in his later years he became very interested in the works of the Flemish masters.
 As Maroger's teacher, Anquetin provided guidance in the study of drawing, anatomy and master painting techniques.
 Maroger began to become famous around 1931, when the National Academy of Design in New York City reported Maroger's painting discoveries.

 From 1930 to 1939, Maroger started to work at the Louvre Museum in Paris as Technical Director of the Louvre Laboratory.
 He served as a professor at the Louvre School, a Member of the Conservation Committee, General Secretary of the International Experts, and President of the Restorers of France.
 In 1937, he received the Légion d'honneur, and his pride at the honor is reflected in his self-portrait of the time, in which one can see his Legion pin on his lapel.

 He emigrated to the United States in 1939 and became a lecturer at the Parsons School of Design in New York.
 His New York students, Reginald Marsh, John Koch, Fairfield Porter and Frank Mason adopted his Old Master painting techniques, and taught it in turn to their own students.